 Dave Shreiner was recently selected to be the conference chair of the 41st annual SIGGRAPH conference in 2014.
 "Having attended the conference annually for more than half of my life, and actively presented at it over the last decade, being selected to chair the conference is a great personal honor, huge responsibility, and an immense opportunity" wrote Dave Shreiner.
 Dave Shreiner is currently Director of Graphics Technology - Media Processing Division at ARM.

 AMD announced that the AMD Fusion Developer Summit 2012 (Fusion12) will be held on June 11-14, 2012 in Bellevue, Washington.
 The company's annual developer summit will return to the Meydenbauer Center and the Hyatt Regency in Bellevue.
 The summit offers an engaging opportunity to learn more about next-generation software development and Accelerated Processing Unit (APU) technology, central processing unit (CPU) and graphics processing unit (GPU) processor technologies, and programming methods using industry-standard application programming interfaces (APIs) such as OpenCL, OpenGL, Microsoft DirectCompute and C++ AMP.

 ChuClone is a 2.5D HTML5 game that uses 2D physics (Box2D), but is drawn in 3D (Three.js).
 It contains a Box2D WorldEditor that can create/destroy/clone/drag/scale objects the world.
 The editor supports panning, and zooming, levels are saved via HTML5 localstorage.
 You can fork the game at github.

 DMP is proud to announce two all new OpenGL ES programming training courses.
-OpenGL ES programming training I and II will run November 10-11 and November 24 - 25, 2011.
+OpenGL ES programming training I and II will run January 12-13 and January 19 - 20, 2012.
 Complete details are available online for the Training I and Training II courses in english, and in Japanese.